JarHorner/Jarret-Horner-Portfolio-Website/README.md

 # vite-typescript-tailwind-temp
- This is my profile webpage using vite with React, Typescript and Tailwind CSS
+ This is my profile webpage using vite with React, Javascript and Tailwind CSS

 # How to run
  After clonning the files, run: